Consulting

 Multiple Integrations: Integrate with other pieces of your tech stack, including time-tracking software, business intelligence, and data storage systems.

-Ease of Use: as a platform designed for deal-driven teams, the 4Degrees interface is easy to learn and very user friendly.
+Ease of Use: As a platform designed for deal-driven teams, the 4Degrees interface is easy to learn and very user-friendly.

 Cons